 Alabama needs Tua Tagovailoa just as much as Clemson needs Trevor Lawrence or Georgia needs Jake Fromm.
 The symbiotic relationship between any given NCAA football team and its leader and signal caller is simply that important.

-The same goes for the Florida Gators, who were dealt a crushing blow when they lost quarterback Feleipe Franks for the rest of the season in just their third game last Saturday night against the Kentucky Wildcats in Lexington, Kentucky.
+The same goes for the Florida Gators, who were dealt a crushing blow when they lost quarterback Feleipe Franks for the rest of the season on a Saturday night game back on Sept.
+14 against the Kentucky Wildcats in Lexington, Kentucky.

 Franks dislocated his right ankle on a fourth down rushing attempt in the third quarter when all 310 pounds of Wildcat defensive lineman Calvin Taylor chased him from behind landed on it.

 Franks writhed in pain and unhooked his helmet before Florida medical staff placed an air cast on his right leg and carted him off the field.
 As No. 13 departed Kroger Field, hope for the 2019 season began to fade.

 But Gator fans quickly learned that this season is not a wash.

 The first reason is obvious: Backup quarterback and redshirt junior Kyle Trask played his ass off.
 Entering with his team down 10-21 in the start of the fourth quarter against UK, the one-time high school backup at Texas’s Manvel High School showed poise, arm strength, accuracy, and good decision making.

 The Gators marched down the field behind Trask’s 4-for-5 passing and 54 yards and went on to score three touchdowns — 19 unanswered points — against a UK defense that had stifled Franks and the offense for the three previous quarters.
 Franks’ play — including a bad interception on the first drive — was similar to Florida’s season opening win over Miami.